CodeBaseCamp/swift-architecture-toolkit/README.md

 # `ART` - A minimalist toolkit for architecting Swift(UI) apps

+## Disclaimer

+This repository is work in progress and commits with breaking changes might be added to any branch at any time.
+Since this project is a personal one, no warnings will be given for now.
+It is advisable to not rely on the code in this repository for anything other than for hobby projects.

 ## tl;dr

 Minimal modular single-entry architecture allowing for feedback-loop-centric and observation-based